Why No Decision Is the Most Expensive Outcome in B2B

 The fix is upstream: ensure that by the time the deal reaches the champion-advocacy stage, the buyer has encountered zero inconsistencies across every touchpoint.
 Zero contradictions between the website and the AE.
 Zero discrepancies between the chatbot and the proposal.
 Zero conflicts between the case study and the reference check.

 This requires that every person, tool, and document in the revenue org draws from the same source of truth.
-Not “roughly aligned” - exactly aligned.
-Because in a buying process with 66-110 total touchpoints, “roughly aligned” means 5-10 discrepancies, and 5-10 discrepancies is enough to stall $40M in pipeline per year.
+Not “roughly aligned,” but exactly aligned.
+In a buying process with 66-110 touchpoints, even 5-10 discrepancies are enough to stall $40M in pipeline per year.

-“No decision” isn’t an absence of a decision.
-It’s a decision - the decision that the risk of committing to this vendor exceeds the risk of doing nothing.
-And the single most controllable input to that equation is the consistency of the information across the buyer’s journey.
+“No decision” is not an absence of a decision.
+It is a decision: the risk of committing to this vendor exceeds the risk of doing nothing.

 Control the consistency.
 Recover the pipeline.